 “Why is fat such a scary word?”

-Answer: “Although we should be happy with how we look and be positive about our bodies, the reality is that excess weight does lead to heart failure, heart attacks, diabetes, high blood pressure, sleep apnea and other chronic diseases,” says Danielle DonDiego, DO, a family physician and obesity specialist with SteadyMD, an online program where patients can call, text or video chat with their doctor anytime.
+However, “Although we should be happy with how we look and be positive about our bodies, the reality is that excess weight does lead to heart failure, heart attacks, diabetes, high blood pressure, sleep apnea and other chronic diseases,” says Danielle DonDiego, DO, a family physician and obesity specialist with SteadyMD, an online program where patients can call, text or video chat with their doctor anytime.

-“We ALL have fat; it’s just part of being human.
+When she says, “We ALL have fat; it’s just part of being human.
 Did you know that?”

-Answer: Yes.
+Yes.
 And according to the American Council on Exercise, if a woman’s body fat percentage is at least 32 percent, she’s obese.
 Obesity is a condition that doctors do not approve of.

-Response: Fifty, let alone 100, excess pounds serve no useful purpose to a woman’s body health.
+Fifty, let alone 100, excess pounds serve no useful purpose to a woman’s body health.

 With a comment like this, you KNOW a body positive influencer is outright promoting obesity!

-Response: I fully endorse including your favorite foods; never eliminate them entirely.
+I fully endorse including your favorite foods; never eliminate them entirely.
 But…

 Consumption of sugary, highly processed foods is bad for ANY body, and hence, intake should be limited and controlled.

-Response: I love thinking about food!
+I love thinking about food!
 I love anticipating my next serving of chocolate layer cake or homemade salmon patties!
 Mmmm!